Always Say Thank You!

 - Be Timely – An end of the year gift given in the middle of January seems like an after-thought.
 Unless your client is out of town and won’t be back until the New Year, your objective is to have the gift to them before the holidays.
 In other words, start writing your list TODAY and have a deadline for purchasing and mailing the gifts to your clients.

-During the month of December, time becomes a precious commodity.
+Time becomes a precious commodity.
 There aren’t enough hours in the day to get everything done on your To Do list.
 That’s why it’s important to prioritize saying thank you to clients.
 From a business perspective, you won’t find a better ROTI – Return on Time Invested.